jdavidm/learn-stata/scripts/01-git-github.md

 5. Making a commit (with a good summary)

-Let’s commit the change we just made.
+Let’s commit to the change we just made.

 In the Summary box, you should always write something short but meaningful.

-Bad summary: “stuff” or “changes”
-Better summary: “Add note to GitHub demo file”
+A bad summary is “stuff” or “changes”.
+A better summary is “Add note to GitHub demo file”

 [On screen: Click in the Summary box and type:
-“Add note to GitHub demo file”
+“Add note to GitHub demo file”.]
-Optionally type a sentence in the Description box.]

 Once that looks good, I’ll click the commit button.

 [On screen: Click “Commit to <your-branch>”.]

-Notice that:

-The file disappears from the Changes list, because there are no uncommitted changes now.
+Notice that the file disappears from the Changes list, because there are no uncommitted changes now.

+[On screen: Click the History tab and point at the new commit.]

 If I click over to History, I can see the new commit with my summary.

-[On screen: Click the History tab and point at the new commit.]

 That commit is now saved locally on my computer using Git.

 6. Pushing the commit and seeing it on GitHub

 Right now, Git knows about the change on my machine, but GitHub doesn’t.
-To share it with GitHub, I need to push.
+To share it with GitHub, I need to push my commits.

 [On screen: Switch back to the Changes tab if needed, then move the mouse to the top right.]

-At the top right, I’ll click:
+At the top right, you'll notice Fetch has changed to Push origin.

 [On screen: Click “Push origin” (or “Publish branch” if it’s the first time).]

-That sends my new commit from my computer up to the remote repo on GitHub.
+ I’ll click on that, which sends my new commit from my computer up to the remote repo on GitHub.

 Now let’s see it on the GitHub website.